There’s vacation and then there’s lifestyle. What we are on now is a combination of both.

-Carrying heavy weights in your backpack is not necessary, however, it doesn’t mean you can’t pack some of the gyms equipment with you when you head out on a holiday.
+Carrying heavy weights in your backpack is not necessary, however, it doesn’t mean you can’t pack some of the gym’s equipment with you when you head out on a holiday.
 We’ve invested in 3 very versatile, light pieces of equipment that easily fit in the side of any bag.
 A jump rope, a resistance band and a small massage ball that can be used instead of a foam roller.
 All of these weigh less than 1kg and can be used in a variety of ways – anywhere at any time.
 See here for some no-gym workouts.

 2. Don’t overindulge & share when you can

 This is by far the hardest ‘rule’ to stick too.
 Let’s be real, food is so delicious and when you don’t have to cook or clean it up, it’s even better!
 Portion control goes out the window when you’re on vacation.
 You can’t control the portion sizes they bring and if you’re anything like us, we never leave food on our plate.